What is post-polio syndrome?

 How is post-polio syndrome diagnosed?

 PPS only develops in people who once had polio.
-Healthcare providers generally start by taking a medical history, asking about your recent symptoms and other medical conditions.
-The healthcare provider typically does a thorough physical exam and tests your muscle strength.
+Your healthcare provider will ask about your health history, your recent symptoms, and other health conditions.
+The provider typically does a physical exam and tests your muscle strength.
 You may need testing that includes:

 - Blood tests to rule out other causes for your muscle weakness

-- Electromyography (to measure the electrical activity of the muscles)
+- Electromyography (EMG)_to measure the electrical activity of the muscles

 You may first see your primary healthcare provider and then be referred to a specialist, such as a neurologist who specializes in neuromuscular diseases.